 - The bravery and generosity of John Langdon who financed John Stark's regiment at Bennington.

 The list of New Hampshire historical facts seems endless and I'll spend my life always learning more.

 An 80 mile commute to work (Sylvania Lighting) from Milton Mills to Danvers Mass required a relocation to New York in 1997.
 Eventually another move to Connecticut and more recently back to Oxford, the Massachusetts town my parents were raised in ,brought me closer to New Hampshire.
 To stay connected to the Granite State, I have collected History Books related to New Hampshire as well as Tourism memorabilia and videos.
 I also became a Granite State Ambassador in 2016, Volunteering at the Big "E" and eventually created this Website .

 To really enjoy the Granite State, to explore the White Mountains or the beautiful Seacoast, you don't have to be wealthy .
 With a full tank of gas, my Camera and a packed lunch, I'm in the Granite State before I know it.
-I've found the most important things in life one cannot put a dollar value on, a walk on a quiet mountain path is priceless.
-It's easy to lose sight of what's really important in life, but a short walk to Sabbaday Falls or standing on the bridge at Lake Chocorua reminds me in a Heartbeat what really matters.
+A walk on a quiet mountain path is priceless, a short walk to Sabbaday Falls or standing on the bridge at Lake Chocorua reminds me in a Heartbeat what really matters in Life.
 As the world changes at an alarming rate, it's comforting to return to New Hampshire to see things as I remember them in the late 1980s and know the beauty of the Granite State is one thing I can always count on.